The Who - Bootlegs:

 C Range - Average audience recordings (You can hear the band).
 Why you'd want to at this point is up to you.
 Also really bad studio dubs.

-D Range - Very poor audience recordings.
+D Range - OK to very poor audience recordings.
 Major screw-ups, very bad ripoffs, etc.

 E Range - Don't even bother.